Dynamic Resource Allocation with Karma: An Experimental Study: Pre-registered analysis plan

+The pre-registration of our experiment included an analysis plan in addition to the design and implementation plan~\citep{elokda2023karma}.
+The analysis presented in the main paper constitutes a partial deviation from this pre-registered analysis.
+Here, for completeness, we state the hypotheses that were originally pre-registered, discuss the hypotheses that were addressed by our main analysis, and our motivations for deviating from the analysis of the remaining hypotheses.

-\begin{enumerate} \item The karma allocation is more efficient than a random allocation. \item The karma allocation is more fair than a random allocation. \item The efficiency of the karma allocation is within 10\% of the most efficient allocation. \item The karma allocation is fairer than an efficiency-maximizing but history-unaware allocation. \item There is a positive correlation between the participants' bid and urgency. \item A full bidding scheme is more efficient than a binary bidding scheme. \item A binary bidding scheme is more fair than a full bidding scheme. \item Participants with high urgency spread achieve higher rewards than those with low urgency spread. \end{enumerate}
+The pre-registration reads~\citep[Section~2.1]{elokda2023karma}:\\ \emph{``We wish to test the following hypotheses.
+Let us define efficiency as the mean of participant final rewards and fairness as the negated standard deviation of final rewards. \begin{enumerate} \item The karma allocation is more efficient than a random allocation. \item The karma allocation is more fair than a random allocation. \item The efficiency of the karma allocation is within 10\% of the most efficient allocation. \item The karma allocation is fairer than an efficiency-maximizing but history-unaware allocation. \item There is a positive correlation between the participants' bid and urgency. \item A full bidding scheme is more efficient than a binary bidding scheme. \item A binary bidding scheme is more fair than a full bidding scheme. \item Participants with high urgency spread achieve higher rewards than those with low urgency spread.'' \end{enumerate} }

-As regards the efficiency-related hypotheses (1), (3), (6) and (8), the results of our MWW tests strongly support hypothesis (1), weakly support hypothesis (8), and reject hypotheses (3) and (6).
-Note, however, that our original plan was to measure realized efficiencies using ex-post means, which was found to be overly sensitive to stochastic effects.
-Therefore, the analysis presented in Section~\ref{sec:results} is based on ex-ante expected medians instead.
-As regards the fairness-related hypotheses (2), (4) and (7), our fairness analysis supports hypotheses (2) and (7), in particular for the high stake treatments, but not hypothesis (4).
-These conclusions are drawn based on comparisons of the efficiency gains across deciles, and not as measured by the negated standard deviations of final scores, as we had originally planned, which turned out to be a measure that does not produce interpretable results.
-Unfortunately, due to the bug, hypothesis (5) could not be tested.
+The group-level efficiency gain, cf. Equation~\eqref{eq:efficiency-gain-group}, is an affine variant of the mean of participant final rewards aimed at controlling for the random realization of urgency.
+Accordingly, hypothesis (1) is strongly supported by the Wilcoxon signed rank tests of karma efficiency gains reported in Table~\ref{tab:wilcoxon-treatment-groups}; hypothesis (6) is rejected by the inter-treatment \gls{MWW} tests reported in Tables~\ref{tab:mann-whitney-inter-treatment-groups}--\ref{tab:mann-whitney-inter-treatment-individuals-no-dropouts}; and these tests also support hypothesis (8).
+Hypothesis (3) is also clearly rejected by investigating the raw group-level efficiency gains reported in Table~\ref{tab:efficiency-groups} which all fall below 10\% of the full possible efficiency.

+As regards hypothesis (5), Figure~\ref{fig:mean-bid-policies} shows an overall tendency of higher mean bids in high urgency over low urgency.
+We furthermore performed \gls{MWW} tests of the bid observations in low versus high urgency which showed strongly significantly higher bids in high urgency for all treatments and overall (overall results: low urgency: median $3$, $n=11\,236$; high urgency: median $4$, $n=6\,706$; \gls{MWW} test $U=31\,553\,792.5$, $p<0.0001$ direction low urgency $<$ high urgency).
+For the binary treatments, these tests were conducted using the resulting bids from the binary choice, i.e., zero or half of the present karma.
+This supports hypothesis (5).